Indications against dynamical CPT symmetry restoration in quantum gravity

 Finally, our results are also relevant in the context of proposals for cosmology which do not specify the details of the quantum-gravity era, but are based on CPT symmetry \cite{Boyle:2018tzc}. \\

 \emph{Acknowledgements.}\\ A.~E.~acknowledges helpful discussions with Miguel Montero about symmetries in string theory.
 This research was supported by a research grant (29405) from VILLUM Fonden.
 A.~E.~thanks the Perimeter Institute for Theoretical Physics for extended hospitality during the course of this research.
 The research M.~S.~was in parts supported by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
-The research of M.~S.~was in parts supported by a Radboud Excellence fellowship from Radboud University in Nijmegen, Netherlands.
+The research of M.~S.~was also supported by a Radboud Excellence fellowship from Radboud University in Nijmegen, Netherlands.
+This work is also part of the COST (European Cooperation in Science and Technology) Action CA23130.